polzerdo55862/Bayesian-Hyperparameter-Optimization/README.md

 <img src="/img/black_box_function_evaluation.png" style="width:100%">
 <figcaption align = "center"><b>K-fold Cross Validation – Image by the author (inspired by [Sic18])"</b></figcaption>

-What we could do, is just calculate the value of f(x) for mupltiple hyperparameter settings in the defined hyperparameter space - like grid or random search is doing it.
-Afterwards we simply identify the hyperparameter combination resulting in the lowest loss.
+What we could do, is just calculate the value of f(x) for mupltiple hyperparameter settings in the defined hyperparameter space and choose the hyperparameter combination with the lowest loss - like grid is doing it.

+## Grid Search <a name="grid search"/>

 <img src="/img/black_box_calculation.png" style="width:100%">
 <figcaption align = "center"><b>K-fold Cross Validation – Image by the author (inspired by [Sic18])"</b></figcaption>